 #7 – Take More Risks

 This is similar to the first point about continually expanding, but it goes even further.
-In today’s world and in the current political climate, you have to take risks, be creative, and be aggressive.
+In today’s world and the current political climate, you have to take risks, be creative, and be aggressive.
 The standard ways to try and get more customers will no longer work.

 Customers look for innovative companies that have strong social goals.
 You need to provide them with incentives for visiting your business and constantly seek new means of optimization and expansion.
 According to Zim Ugochukwu of Travel Noire: